rezita/HomeLearning/README.md

 testSheetID="YOUR_GOOGLE_SHEET_ID"
 sheetID="YOUR_GOOGLE_SHEET_ID"
 ```
 As you can see, there are two sheetIDs you need to set.
-One for the debud and one for the release version of the app.
+One for the debug and one for the release version of the app.
 (See `build.gradle` `buildTypes` section.)

 ## github access key
 For using the partiallyeditabletext library, you need to set the github access token and username in the `gradle.properties` file: